tomaszkuehn/Yolo-on-Jetson-Nano-2GB/README.md

 # YoloV4 on Jetson Nano 2GB or 4GB

 First free some memory - use Xfce desktop manager, uninstall teamviewer.
 You should have 0.6-0.7GB memory consumed running the jtop only.
+And you need to increase swap file to 3GB.
+The easiest way using jtop (preinstalled).

 Install and run YoloV4